-26.Children with sexually harmful or inappropriate behaviour
+26. Peer on peer abuse and children with sexually harmful or inappropriate behaviour

 Children may be harmed by other children or young people.
 Staff will be aware of the harm caused by bullying and will use the school's anti-bullying procedures as above where necessary.
 However, there will be occasions when a pupil's behaviour warrants a response under child protection rather than anti-bullying procedures.
 In particular, research suggests that up to 30 per cent of child sexual abuse is committed by someone under the age of 18.